Forest Animal Rescue is currently accepting applications for internships at our facility - apply now!

 Forest Animal Rescue (FAR) is a world-renowned animal sanctuary that is home to over 100 exotic (and a few domestic) animals.
 The animals in our care have been rescued from situations of abuse, neglect, exploitation, and confiscation.
 The sanctuary is situated on 80 acres of native land in the Ocala National Forest.
 FAR provides a lifetime home for these animals giving them the care they deserve and allowing them to roam in large, natural habitats in a secluded, peaceful sanctuary setting.

-The Animal Care Interns help care for a variety of species and will work alongside professional caretakers to learning about the various species.
+The Animal Care Interns will work alongside professional caretakers to learn about the various species.

 What to expect:

 - Fully furnished lodging with wifi ($500/month value)

 - Interns also earn a $400 per month stipend

 - There are scholarships available to our interns who qualify– click here to learn more

 - Summer positions are highly competitive so for a higher chance of selection, try to apply for other times of the year as well.

 - Internships are for a period of 3 months to one year.
 Preference is given to applicants with a longer period of availability.

 - Interns usually work full-time Mondays through Saturdays, with light duties on Sundays and half-day on Thursdays, giving interns the afternoons off.